rivine/AtomicExchange/README.md

 ## Docker
 In a first phase a Dockerfile was created using to install both the bitcoind and tfchain binaries/daemons.
 The Docker has both scripts at disposal and can be used to easily initiate a swap.

+The docker has to be started with these arguments so Zerotier works:
+--device=/dev/net/tun --cap-add=NET_ADMIN

 ## Todo
 * ~~Create pseudo code for flow~~
 * ~~Create Dockerfile with bitcoin binaries~~